 Note: A version of this article was originally written for the LNC meeting scheduled Feb.
 6, 2022 inquiring about the status of LAMA (the Libertarian Association of Massachusetts).
 Portions of it were also read at the LAMA meeting on Feb.
 7, 2022.
 It has now been edited to remove details specific to that meeting and to add developments since then.

 Some background: On Dec.
 19, 2021, the LAMA State Committee was presented with a petition signed by some members to call a special convention with the purpose of electing a new State Committee.
-The petition was found to have no validity since its stated agenda went against the Party’s constitution and bylaws.
+The petition was found to have no validity since its stated agenda went against the Association's constitution and bylaws.
 Statements have been made by former Chairwoman Ashley Shade and our Treasurer Cris Crawford which detail the reasoning behind the invalidity of the petition, so I will not address them here.
 Every member of the State Committee (that didn’t sign the petition) agrees with the reasoning behind denying the petition.

 A few weeks later on Jan.
 10, 2022 the State Committee voted to expel all the members who signed the petition.
 Again, the statements by former Chairwoman Ashley Shade and Treasurer Cris Crawford cover the reasoning behind this action, but one of the most cited aspects of the decision is that the petition was organized by a controversial PAC calling themselves the “Mises Caucus” who has stated their goal is “taking over” the Libertarian Party.

 An LNC meeting on Feb.
 6 was organized to question LAMA and gather information about the petition and expulsion.
 A follow up meeting was scheduled for Feb.
 13, 2022 but this never occurred.
 This document is an extension of an opening statement that was supposed to be delivered at that second meeting detailing the timeline of events that led up to the situations in question.